 - But trail research algorithms could be really cool.
 Imagine WTA got feedback from land managers when trails got too busy – major trash issues, trail and parking traffic that blocked emergency services, etc. They match up those overcapacity weeks with the number of page hits they got on those trails, and then put “nudges” in place whenever page hits surge.
 So, say for example, the weeks that forest managers report overcrowding on Colchuck largely have 50,000 page views during the week, leading up to the weekend.
 WTA could set rules to show a pop up conveying that “Colchuck is forecasted to be so busy this weekend that land managers are worried about hiker safety and ecosystem health” and provide a few alternatives that are comparable, or maybe a few of the items on the user’s hiking list that are forecasted to be less busy than normal, like “This is actually a good weekend to check out Lake Valhalla.
 We’re predicting it’s going to be a lot less busy than usual.”

 - And it’s important to remember that trail capacity can be improved.
 The Forest Service hasn’t gotten much of an increase in funding in decades, and firefighting costs have skyrocketed over that time.
 Increased funding could accomplish a lot.
 Imagine there’s ranger presence at the Colchuck parking lot every weekend who can turn people around when there’s not room to park safely or when they bring dogs along for the hike.
-Or that there was bandwidth to issue citations to all the groups who hopped the restoration signs for a mid-meadow Rainier.
+Or that there was bandwidth to issue citations to all the groups who hopped the restoration signs for a mid-meadow Rainier pic.
 Imagine trailhead trashcans and bathrooms were in serviceable condition.
 Imagine trail maintenance never had to be deferred due to funding, making trail traffic less impactful to the local environment.
-Not every trail is equally fragile and delicate, both between natural terrain features, but also strategic design features and regular maintenance.
+Not every trail is equally fragile and delicate, in part due natural terrain features, but also strategic design features and regular maintenance.

 - Day-hike permitting isn’t ideal, but it’s free.
 Without funded programs and buy in from online trail research partners, the Forest Service doesn’t have many other options to manage traffic.
 It’s not unheard of – see St. Helens, the Wave in Vermillion Cliffs National Monument, the Subway at Zion, Mount Whitney.
 Other than the extremely constricted locations (the Wave allows 10 people per day), most locations allow people to get access once or twice a season, which is probably sufficient for the few very popular, yet fragile locations.